Payer Performance Monitoring: Empowering Data-Driven Negotiations and Decisions

 2. Regular data collection and analysis

 Consistent data gathering allows organizations to monitor trends, detect anomalies, and respond to changes in payer behavior promptly.
 The analytics tools within contract management software verify adherence to contractual obligations and identify underpayment trends.
 Underpayments can amount to millions of dollars, as reviewed in this orthopedics group case study.
-Address issues proactively and refine strategies to enhance compliance.
+Address issues proactively and refine strategies to enhance performance.
 Identify both areas of strong positive performance and underpayments and denials that require attention.
 Focus on areas where the payer exerts a discernible influence on any metric.

 Benchmarks and thresholds should be set for each payer and metric, taking into account both the volume of claims and the associated dollar amounts.
 This strategy is essential for thoroughly monitoring the administrative workload as well as the financial impact of payments.